girish004/girish004/README.md

 ### Hi there👋.
 This is S Sabhari Girish.
-A Tech enthusiast and sophomore at Vellore Institute of Technology, Chennai!
+A Tech enthusiast and a pre-final year student at Vellore Institute of Technology, Chennai!

 <hr>